Child sexual abuse includes:

-- These psychological problems can cause significant disruptions in normal development and often have a lasting impact, leading to dysfunction and distress well into adulthood
+- These psychological problems can cause significant disruptions in normal development and often have a lasting impact, leading to dysfunction and distress well into adulthood.

-- Behavioral problems, including physical aggression occur frequently among sexually abused children and adolescents
+- Behavioral problems, including physical aggression, occur frequently among sexually abused children and adolescents.

-- Child sexual abuse has been linked to higher levels of risk behaviors
+- Child sexual abuse has been linked to higher levels of risk behaviors.

-If you think your child may have been sexually assaulted, talk to your child, listen to your child, take your child to the doctor.
+If you think your child may have been sexually assaulted, talk to your child, listen to your child, and take your child to the doctor.

 Susan B. Anthony Project staff can help you and support children and their parents through this process.

-Facts and statistics on children and sexual assault (from U.S. Department of Health and Human Services’ Children’s Bureau report Child Maltreatment, 2010).
+Facts and statistics on children and sexual assault: (from U.S. Department of Health and Human Services’ Children’s Bureau report Child Maltreatment, 2010).

-- 1 in 5 girls and 1 in 20 boys is a victim of child sexual abuse
+- 1 in 5 girls and 1 in 20 boys is a victim of child sexual abuse.

-- 20% of adult females and 5-10% of adult males recall a childhood sexual assault or sexual abuse incident
+- 20% of adult females and 5-10% of adult males recall a childhood sexual assault or sexual abuse incident.

 For more information on child sexual assault go to www.d2l.org